The videos of the historic waves that hit the coast of Hawaii

 The big swell is expected to slowly subside through Wednesday, the weather service said.

 “Short period choppy surf will remain somewhat elevated for the next several days due to trade winds over and upwind of the state”, the weather service said.
-“Some longer-lived power from Tropical Cyclone Estelle in the far eastern Pacific could affect east-facing coastlines Thursday night through Saturday.
+“Some longer-lived power from Tropical Cyclone Estelle in the far eastern Pacific might affect east-facing coastlines Thursday night through Saturday.
 No other significant storm surge is expected.”

 Keep reading: